A few customers asked us for our thoughts on this story in Forbes. Here you go:

 Frankly, for my money, I’ll take New Zealand Grass-fed Beef any day over Kobe Beef.

-4 Responses to “Kobe Beef in the News”
+4 Replies to “Kobe Beef in the News”